It’s been a stressful 2 months.

 (And yes, that was a lot of fun!)

 The night before, I sent the document to three different people to read.
-They consisted of one super amazing Neuhaus trained teacher and friend, one of my two dyslexia sisters in arms in The Dyslexia Initiative, and my advocate.
+They consisted of one super amazing Neuhaus trained teacher and friend, an additional friend, and my advocate.
 They all blessed the document, felt I had left no stone unturned, and wished me good luck.

 For once, I knew with certainty, I was going to dominate the room.